rsimp/classed-macro/README.md

 * `babelMacros` in package.json

 ### Environment specific configuration
-You can set environment specific configuration to any js based configuration file:
+You can set environment specific configuration in any js based configuration file:
 ``` js
 // .babel-plugin-macrosrc.js
 module.exports = {